 We obsess over the wrong metrics.
 A national fixation with productivity relegates still-useful items to overburdened landfills because we feel we’d waste our precious time repairing a broken widget when we can simply buy an inexpensive replacement.
 If we took into account the true cost of this linear consumption—the millions spent on building landfills; the leachate or methane emissions these discarded items generate in the landfill; the pollution generated by the extraction of virgin materials to create the replacement item; manufacturing emissions; shipping emissions and so on—that new widget becomes prohibitively expensive.

-Picking up a sewing needle, screwdriver or saw to repair a broken item is a small act of small rebellion against throwaway culture.
+Picking up a sewing needle, screwdriver or saw to repair a broken item is a small act of rebellion against throwaway culture.

 Pre-repair: take care of pre-existing stuff